 Lucy Forbes

-Lucy Forbes is celebrated for her bold visual style, unique comedic sensibility and universally relatable characters.
-Known for her seamless…
+Lucy Forbes is celebrated for her bold visual style, distinctive comedic sensibility and emotionally intelligent storytelling.
+Known for her richly…

 Biography

-Lucy Forbes is celebrated for her bold visual style, unique comedic sensibility and universally relatable characters.
-Known for her seamless blend of visual, auditory and textural elements, she consistently crafts innovative and deeply human narratives.
+Lucy Forbes is celebrated for her bold visual style, distinctive comedic sensibility and emotionally intelligent storytelling.
+Known for her richly layered and textured approach, she consistently delivers fearless, inventive narratives rooted in deep human insight.

-Beyond commercials, Lucy’s prestige TV achievements highlight her exceptional range and storytelling talent.
-Her latest project, Eric, a gripping thriller set in 1980s New York starring Benedict Cumberbatch and an animatronic puppet in the titular role, showcases her ability to craft complex, suspenseful narratives with a deep sense of period authenticity.
-The series swiftly captivated audiences, becoming a Netflix Top 10 upon its release this year.
-Additionally, she directed This Is Going To Hurt, based on Adam Kay’s acclaimed memoir of the same name, which premiered on BBC2 to critical and audience acclaim.
+Lucy’s success in commercials runs parallel to an equally impressive body of work in television.
+Eric – her gripping thriller set in 1980s New York starring Benedict Cumberbatch and an animatronic puppet in the titular role – showcases her ability to craft layered, emotionally resonant narratives with striking period authenticity.
+The series quickly became a Netflix Top 10 hit upon release.
+Prior to Eric, she directed This Is Going To Hurt, based on Adam Kay’s acclaimed memoir, which premiered on BBC2 to critical and audience acclaim.